About C.P.S. Publishing LLC

 As a psychiatrist, psychoanalyst, and psychologist, Dr. Bellak received numerous awards for his work, such as the Frieda Fromm-Reichmann Award, the Distinguished Psychoanalyst Award from the NY Society for Psychoanalytical Training, the Bruno Klopfer Award from the Society for Personality Assessment, and the American Psychological Association Award for Distinguished Professional Contributions.
 His specialties were in attention deficit disorder in adults, brief and emergency psychotherapy, and schizophrenia.
 In Dr. Bellak’s clinical practice, he fought implant research on schizophrenia and founded the first walk-in clinic at the Elmhurst hospital in New York.
 He lectured extensively across the globe and wrote a series of narrations for PBS television.

-Dr. Bellak authored 37 books, 40 chapters, and more then 100 papers, as well as his numerous tests and videotapes, many of which have been translated into foreign languages.
+Dr. Bellak authored 37 books, and more then 100 papers, as well as his numerous tests and videotapes, many of which have been translated into foreign languages.
 He was a visiting professor at Albert Einstein College of Medicine in New York close to the time he became ill.
 Dr. Bellak was also the proud father of two daughters.
 His eldest, Kerin Bellak-Adams, is President of C.P.S.
 Publishing, LLC, which distributes C.A.T. products worldwide in 15 languages.
 Limited editions of Dr. Bellak’s classic textbooks and videotapes may be purchased on this website.